TheProjecter/python-stdnet/docs/source/index.rst

 Python StdNet
 =========================================

 .. rubric:: An object relational mapper library for remote data-structures.
+Design to work with Redis__ key-datastructure store, but implemented so that other key-value storage systems can be supported in the future.
+CReate a model, register a model to the back-end database and create objects.
 Simple to use and configure.
-It uses several back-end databases including Redis and CouchDB.

 Dive In
 ============